Wolverhampton: Regeneration

-In recent years, Wolverhampton City Council have embarked on many city improvements and regeneration schemes.
-One such project was "Summer Row", a new £300 million retail quarter for Wolverhampton city centre.
-The project would have involved clearing existing buildings, and in 2006 a compulsory purchase order was issued to over 200 owner / occupiers in the surrounding area.
+In recent years, Wolverhampton City Council has embarked on many city improvements and regeneration schemes.
+One such project was Summer Row, a new £300 million retail quarter for Wolverhampton city centre.
+The project would have involved clearing existing buildings and a compulsory purchase order was issued in 2006 to over 200 owners/occupiers in the surrounding area.
 Construction of Summer Row was originally earmarked for 2008, with a completion date listed as 2010, but the 2008 recession put the project on hold.

 In January 2011, the Summer Row project was formally cancelled as the CPO expired before the council found the necessary financial backing for the project.

-Mander Centre Redevelopment
+Mander Centre redevelopment

-Debenhams, who were listed as the anchor store of Summer Row, announced they were still keen in opening a department store in Wolverhampton.
-It was revealed they would open an anchor store in a £35 million redevelopment of the Mander Centre.
+Debenhams, which was listed as the anchor store of Summer Row, announced it was still keen in opening a department store in Wolverhampton.
+It was revealed that it would open an anchor store in a £35 million redevelopment of the Mander Centre.
 To be completed in 2017, the 90000 sqft store would create 120 jobs.
 The redevelopment would also see the Mander Centre be fully refurbished and reconfigured.
 A number of larger stores would be created, replacing smaller ones.
-The reconfiguration saw the relocation of the toilets, escalators and elevators.
-The lower Central arcade was removed and Tesco and TJ Hughes were demolished to make way for 3-storey Debenhams store.
-Debenhams closed in January 2020.
-In 2019 Wilkinson relocated into the Mander Centre, closing a smaller store in Snow Hill.
-B & M Stores opened in part of the former BHS store at the same time.